pranigopu/pranigopu.github.io/docs/agentic-ai/notes-for--interpreting-agentic-systems--beyond-model-explanations-to-system-level-accountability.md

 ---

 # Paper's Purpose
-Examine interpretability as foundational to trust safety in agentic systems.
+Examine interpretability as foundational to trust the safety of agentic systems.

 # What Does an AI Agent Orchestrate?
 - Perception